danmysak/reling/README.md

 ### `read`

 Optionally, you can specify one or both of the selected source and target languages to have the text read aloud.
 For example, use `--read en --read fr` to hear the content in English and French.
+You can stop the reading at any time by pressing `Ctrl + C`.

 ### `listen`